etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 !!! info

-    - Initially, you should add Etendo Classic Subapp bundle in Etendo Classic. <br>
+    - Initially, add Etendo Classic Subapp bundle in Etendo Classic. <br>
-    To be able to include this subapplication, the Classic Subapp Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Classic Subapp Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=55A7EF64F7FA43449B249DA7F8E14589). <br>
+    To be able to include this sub-application, the Classic Subapp Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Classic Subapp Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=55A7EF64F7FA43449B249DA7F8E14589){target="\_blank"}. <br>
     For more information about the versions available, core compatibility and new features visit [Etendo Classic Subapp Extensions - Release Notes](../../../../whats-new/release-notes/etendo-mobile/bundles/classic-subapp-extensions/release-notes.md)

-    - Once the subapplication module is installed in Etendo Classic, the dynamic app will be configured within it, so that it can be seen, access must be given to each [Role](../../../../user-guide/etendo-classic/basic-features/general-setup/security.md#dynamic-app).
+    - Once the sub-application module is installed in Etendo Classic, the dynamic app will be configured and the apps will be available.
+Acces must be given to each role from the [Dynamic APPs tab](../../getting-started.md#dynamic-app-role-configuration) in the Role window.

-To add the windows to be shown in the subapp must be configured entering the Etendo Classic under the “administrator” role in `Role`>`Window Access` tab and checking the box “show in mobile” in the required windows.
+To allow Etendo windows to be visible in the sub-application, the user must enter to Etendo Classic under the **administrator** role in `Role`>`Window Access` tab and check the box **Show in mobile** in the required windows to be shown in the app.

 ![](../../../../assets/drive/WgAVMD7_UawKp1eedwjq260FyWU41AFdrcP_bK3sS3mm1aM6ZVT7oCnfTd8eiydWSDKpSRQf9eAspqn0PCCNK2sLLd9i_77-LObYTJmA3QbSXK5I4hKxhqT-9Ux788FRmZRdBaZQ.png)

 ### Welcome Window

+In the Welcome window, the user can enter Profile, Settings and Navigation Menu.

 ![](../../../../assets/user-guide//etendo-mobile/user-interface/HomeSubApp.png){ width="300"}

-In the Welcome window, the user can enter Profile, Settings and Navigation Menu.

 ### Navigation Menu